-The redundancy policy could state that it is the organization's intention to use its best endeavours to avoid involuntary redundancy through its redeployment and retraining procedures.
-However, if redundancy is unavoidable those affected will be given fair and equitable treatment, the maximum amount of warning, and every help that can be provided by the organization to obtain suitable alternative work.
+The redundancy policy should state that the aim of the organization is to provide for employment security.
+It is the organization's intention to use its best endeavours to avoid involuntary redundancy through its redeployment and retraining programmes.
+However, if redundancy is unavoidable, those affected will be given fair and equitable treatment, the maximum amount of warning, and every help that can be provided to obtain suitable alternative employment.
+The policy should be supported by a redundancy procedure (see Chapter 61).